Why is it important to think about business development?

-If you look at the history of leadership, there have always been times where delegation was necessary.
+If you look at the history of leadership, there have always been times where the delegation was necessary.
 In modern times, it’s not just survival that requires delegation.
-It is a complex system of needs and wants in the business, in the industry, and in the market that require the leader to delegate tasks.
+It is a complex system of needs and wants in the business, in the industry, and in the market that requires the leader to delegate tasks.

-In modern times, we have complex systems of government, businesses and social structures.
+In modern times, we have complex systems of government, businesses, and social structures.
 All these require the leader to delegate tasks appropriately.